normansolutions/normansolutions.github.io/content/PowerShell Logging.md

 Once the module is installed, you should have three functions available:

 > #### <strong>DeleteOldLogFiles (-days int) (-logpath string)</strong>
-> Deletes any log files in the log folder older than a set number of days (default is 90).
+> Deletes any log files in the log folder older than a set number of days.

 > #### <strong>Log (-message string) (-logpath string)</strong>
 > Creates a log folder in logpath location (if doesn't already exist).\